emc211/wp/rlwrap/README.md

 ![Demonstration of running build script](buildFile.gif)

-Now start a new q session with (edit or add alias to your .bashrc)
+Now start a new q session with rlwrap using the -f option and reference the file you just created:

 ```
 rlwrap -f ~/qRlwapAutoComplete.txt q